 Proposal for a new Series of amendments to UN Regulation No. 83 (Emissions of M1 and N1 vehicles)

-Submitted by the experts from the European Commission and the International Organization of Motor Vehicle Manufacturers *
+Submitted by the experts from the European Commission, the United Kingdom of Great Britain and Northern Ireland and the International Organization of Motor Vehicle Manufacturers *

-This document proposes a new Series of amendments [09] to UN Regulation No. 83, as a consolidated version.
+This document proposes a new Series of amendments 09 to UN Regulation No. 83, as a consolidated version.
 The new series adds new requirements introduced by Euro 7 in the EU, including, amongst others, on manipulation devices and manipulation strategies; and on anti-tampering, security and cybersecurity.
-In addition the new series introduces extended lifetime provisions, as well as In-Service Conformity requirements for in-vehicle battery durability.
-The Type 2 test has been removed from this new series.
+In addition the new series introduces extended lifetime provisions, as well as In-Service Conformity requirements for in-vehicle battery durability, laboratory test for electric range at low temperature for Pure Electric Vehicles, on-board monitoring (OBM) and brake particle emissions.
+The Type 2 test with regard to idling emissions has been removed from this new series.

 Contents